-Organizational Objectives: Regional Objectives: ✓ Work with partners to advance Increase knowledge and access to housing programs homeownership among minority households, offered through state and local initiatives in the region. targeted first time homebuyer education and expansion of culturally specific financing.
-Support and encourage affordable housing throughout the region.
-Identify adaptive reuse sites and work with Advocate to major employers to assist with the developers, local units of government and development of housing for its workforce by building or partners to utilize existing infrastructure for funding housing development to ensuring workforce housing. availability.
-Assist the planning effort for housing by Build capacity in organizations and people to develop reporting on housing conditions and future housing. needs on a local and regional scale.
-Encourage local units of government to evaluate their Encourage alternative housing models such a policies and land use to promote higher density housing cooperative ownership and community land (triplexes, quads, accessory dwelling units) and nontrusts. conforming housing units (Tiny homes, container homes).
+- ✓ Increase knowledge and access to housing programs offered through state and local initiatives in the region. - ✓ Support and encourage affordable housing throughout the region. - ✓ Advocate to major employers to assist with the development of housing for its workforce by building or funding housing development to ensuring workforce availability. - ✓ Build capacity in organizations and people to develop housing. - ✓ Encourage local units of government to evaluate their policies and land use to promote higher density housing (triplexes, quads, accessory dwelling units) and nonconforming housing units (Tiny homes, container homes).